amanrai31/JavaScript/README.md

 JavaScript is an OOPs language that uses prototypes OR class(modern JS) for inheritance.

 ### * What JS can do (WHY JS)
 1. JS is only language that a browser understands.
-(We have other languages that transpiled to JS e.g. TS, Dart, WebAssembly)
+(We have other languages that transpiled to JS e.g. TS, Dart, WebAssembly).
+HTML connects the JS to browser.
 2. JS can Change/Show/Hide HTML content.
 3. JS can change HTML styles (CSS).